PREGNANCY & MAYA ABDOMINAL THERAPY

 Maya Abdominal Therapy focuses on the belly, back, sacrum and hips, all the areas most affected by pregnancy.
 At the beginning of pregnancy the top of the uterus is just above the pubic bone, and nearing 9 months it's tucked just under the ribcage.
 This means there is a reorganization of all the organs in the abdomen to make room for the growing uterus.
 The uterus itself stretches wildly, and then has to tone and strengthen to become the strongest muscle in the body in time for labor.
 In the United States, most women and care providers are very hands-off with the pregnant belly, not wanting to 'disturb' things inside.
 In many parts of the world, though, there's a rich culture of abdominal massage, helping women's bodies adjust to the growing pregnancy.
 In the Mayan world, this bodywork has a particularly strong history, and belly massage is the centerpiece of prenatal visits with midwives.
 I am deeply grateful to have studied in this tradition directly from Dr. Rosita Arvigo.

-We don't do Maya Abdominal Therapy before 20 weeks, as it is a tender time when the new life is taking root and stabilizing in the womb.
+We are very gentle around the low belly before 20 weeks, as it is a tender time when the new life is taking root and stabilizing in the womb.
+Maya Massage can still be done above the uterus, and for the back, hips, neck and shoulders.
 From 20 weeks on, Maya Abdominal Therapy very safe, and is used to promote flow and circulation, to support healthy growth of the baby and uterus.
 After 38 weeks, the bodywork can be quite effective in helping to welcome labor before the 'induction deadline.'
-The ideal schedule is to come in monthly from 20 weeks to 38 weeks, and then weekly after that point until birth.
+The ideal schedule is to come in monthly from the beginning of pregnancy to 38 weeks, and then weekly after that point until birth.
 In addition to my studies in Maya Abdominal Therapy, I have years of extensive experience with optimal fetal positioning and enjoy sharing the relevant techniques during appointments.
 I also attended graduate school to study Chinese medicine, and learned to utilize acupressure and moxibustion during my treatments, both of which create a beautiful synergy of healing.

 Feel free to scroll down to read some of my musings about birth.